aka: Senpai Kohai

 - Maya Ibuki in Evangelion calls Ritsuko "sempai", which was given a whole new context in a scene in End of Evangelion.

 - Tatewaki Kunou in Ranma ˝ yells at Ranma and other junior students whenever they fail to address him as "sempai".
 Surprisingly, Ranma usually does, though he's often being sarcastic.
 Even in the English dub, Akane always refers to Kuno as "Upperclassman Kuno".

 - Sei Suga in Maria-sama ga Miteru is thrilled to receive a visit from current Lillian students at her office, as all of them are her kohai.

 - The Soeur system is based on this as well.

 - Hyatt and Elgala always refers to Excel as "Excel-sempai" in Excel Saga.
-In the dub, it's just "Senior".
+In the English dub and manga translation, it's just "Senior".